rhjensen79/ops2devops/2.Git/3.Task/README.md

 - On the top, there is a message box.
 Type a commit message into this like "Added server information" and press `ctrl + enter`
 - The changes is now committed.
 Note the commit is still local, and not pushed to the remote repository on Github.
 - To push it remote, click the 3 `...` in the top, and select `Push` or find the 2 round arrow symbol, in the bottom, and click this, to sync both ways.
+- Your changes are now committed, and pushed.